Home /

 i18nDocsI18nConfigQuery-param locale support and locale switcher

-metadataDocsMetadataSEO metadata template
+metadataDocsMetadataSEO metadata template and JSON-LD page inputs

 ogOGConfigDynamic Open Graph images (see API Reference)